WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 [tip] Recommended: Get started with the installation process by [downloading the latest WordPress ZIP file](https://wordpress.org/latest.zip). [/tip]

 Don't include multiple links to the same document or article within a page.
 However, you can add a secondary link, if you're linking to a particular section of the document or if the page you're linking from is long.
 It is also acceptable to use a secondary link if there are multiple entry points to the document you're linking from.

 ## Cross-references within generated reference documents

+When linking from one reference topic to another in generated reference documents, use the reference generator's standard linking syntax rather than hard-coding links within the reference, so that the links will change appropriately when the reference docs change.

 ## Writing cross-references